White House, Democrats trade accusations over stalled coronavirus relief talks

 Mr. Mnuchin also said the president wants to cut capital gains taxes, which would require legislation, and to make permanent the deferral of payroll taxes that is set to begin on Sept.
 1.

 “We’re going to create a level of certainty for employers that want to participate,” he said.
-“He [Mr. Trump] will go back to Congress when he wins the election and will ask to have this money forgiven, and to have the Social Security trust fund fully topped up so that in no way does this impact Social Security.”
+[Mr. Trump] will go back to Congress when he wins the election and will ask to have this money forgiven, and to have the Social Security Trust Fund fully topped up so that in no way does this impact Social Security.”

-Payroll taxes fund Social Security and Medicare.
+Payroll taxes help fund Social Security and Medicare.

-The administration is also acknowledging that the weekly federal unemployment benefits of $400 authorized by Mr. Trump last weekend will be lowered to $300 in many cases.
-A day after Mr. Trump signed the order, the Labor Department issued guidance essentially allowing states not to contribute their 25% share of the extra benefit.
+The administration also acknowledging that the weekly federal unemployment benefits of $400 authorized by Mr. Trump last weekend will be lowered to $300 in many cases.
+A day after Mr. Trump signed the order, the Labor Department issued guidance essentially allowing states not to contribute their 25% share of the extra benefit after many said they could not afford it.

 “We are no longer insisting on a cost-sharing deal,” said White House economic adviser Larry Kudlow, calling it a “technical adjustment” to the president’s order.